Non-Bayesian Parametric Missing-Mass Estimation: Simulations

 \subsection{Example 2: Zipf distribution}

-In the second experiment, we consider a Zipf's law distribution, $\theta_m =\frac{m^{-s}}{\sum_{k=1}^M k^{-s}}$ for all $ m =1,\ldots,M $, where $s$ is the skewness parameter and $M$ is the alphabet size.
-The Zipf's law distribution is a commonly-used heavy-tailed distribution that is widely used in physical and social sciences, linguistics, economics, and other fields.
-The bias and mmMSE of the CML, Good-Turing, and Laplace estimators are presented in Figs. \ref{Bias_Fig2} and \ref{mmMSE_Fig2}, respectively, versus the number of samples, $N$, for $M=15$.
-In addition, in Fig. \ref{mmMSE_Fig2} we also present the CCRB and the mmCCRB for unbiased estimators.
-It can be seen that the CML estimator has the largest missing-mass bias and the largest mmMSE.
-Additionally, the Good-Turing estimator has the smallest missing-mass bias for all $N$.
-In Fig. \ref{mmMSE_Fig2} we can see that the mmCCRB on the mmMSE of missing-mass unbiased estimators is much lower than the actual mmMSE of the estimators.
-Since these estimators are {\em{biased}} in the Lehmann sense, in Fig. \ref{mmMSE_Fig2}, we compare the mmMSE of the estimators with the associated {\em{biased}} mmCCRB associated with the estimators.
-It can be seen in the leftest figure in Fig. \ref{mmMSE_Fig2} that the biased mmCCRB with the CML bias coincides with the mmMSE of the CML estimator, as shown analytically in \eqref{CRB_CML}-\eqref{MSE_CML}.
+In the second experiment, we consider a Zipf's law distribution, $\theta_m =\frac{m^{-s}}{\sum_{k=1}^M k^{-s}}$, $ m =1,\ldots,M $, where $s$ is the skewness parameter.
+The Zipf's law distribution is a heavy-tailed distribution that is widely used in physical and social sciences, linguistics, economics, and other fields \cite{Zipf}.
+In Figs. \ref{Bias_zip1_vs_M} and \ref{mmMSE_zip_vs_M} we present the bias and mmMSE, respectively, of the different estimators versus the number of elements, $M$, for $N=100$ and $s=1$.
+Similarly, in Figs. \ref{Bias_zip_vs_N} and \ref{mmMSE_zip_vs_N} we present the bias and mmMSE, respectively, versus the number method.sof samples, $N$, for $M=15$ and $s=1$.
+In addition, in Figs. \ref{mmMSE_zip_vs_M} and \ref{mmMSE_zip_vs_N} we also present the CCRB, unbiased mmCCRB, and the different biased mmCCRBs associated with the considered estimators.

+It can be seen in Figs. \ref{Fig_zif_vs_M}-\ref{Fig_zif_vs_N} that the CML estimator has the largest missing-mass bias and the largest mmMSE.
+Additionally, the aPML estimator has the smallest missing-mass bias and the smallest mmMSE for all $N$ and $M$.
+In Figs. \ref{mmMSE_zip_vs_M} and \ref{mmMSE_zip_vs_N} we can see that the mmCCRB on the mmMSE of missing-mass unbiased estimators is lower than the actual mmMSE of theestimators, since these estimators are {\em{biased}} in the Lehmann sense.
+However, the curve of the mmCCRB demonstrates the influence of the system parameters, $M$ (in Fig. \ref{mmMSE_zip_vs_M}) and $N$ (in Fig. \ref{mmMSE_zip_vs_N}), on the practical mmMSE.
+In contrast, the CCRB does not reflect the influence of $M$ also in this case.

+It can be seen that the biased mmCCRB with the CML bias coincides with the mmMSE of the CML estimator, as shown analytically in \eqref{CRB_CML}-\eqref{MSE_CML}.
 Similarly, the biased mmCCRB associated with the Laplace estimator coincides with the mmMSE of the Laplace estimator.
-However, for the Good-Turing estimator in the rightest figure of Fig. \ref{mmMSE_Fig2}, there is a gap between the associated mmCCRB and the mmMSE.
-As the sample size, $N$, increases, the mmMSE of the Good-Turing estimator achieves the mmCCRB.
+Thus, the CML and Laplace estimators achieve the lowest mmMSE for their associated bias function.
+However, for the Good-Turing and aPML estimators there is a gap between the associated mmCCRB and the mmMSE.
+As the sample size, $N$, increases, the mmMSE of these estimators achieves the associated mmCCRBs.

+Thus, in this case, there can be estimators with the same bias as the Good-Turing or aPML estimator but with a lower mmMSE.
+For large values of $M$ and small values of $N$, the mmMSE of the aPML and the Good-Turing estimators coincides.
+These regions can also be deduced from a comparison between the biased mmCCRBs associated with these estimators.